 For every actor or entertainer who interrupted a lucrative career to serve their country during wartime—Jimmy Stewart and Clark Gable among them—several others were denied the opportunity.
 Here are a few notable personalities who never got the chance to suit up.

-Hitchcock was known for his pear-shaped appearance and droll delivery he used to great comedic effect in interviews and in segments for his television anthology series, Alfred Hitchcock Presents.
+Alfred Hitchcock was known for his pear-shaped appearance and for the droll delivery he used to great comedic effect in interviews and in segments for his television anthology series, Alfred Hitchcock Presents.
 (His famous sketched silhouette originated with that program.)
 But that well-fed physique didn’t always work to his benefit: During World War I, the young filmmaker tried to enlist in the British service, but his weight prevented him from being called up.

 Hitchcock would later do his part during World War II, supervising a documentary that highlighted the atrocities of wartime concentration camps.
 Never completed, the lost footage was assembled into a film, Night Will Fall, which premiered on HBO in January 2015.

-Springsteen’s landmark “Born in the USA” was the singer’s reflection on the plight of American veterans returning home from Vietnam.
+Bruce Springsteen’s landmark “Born in the USA” was the singer’s reflection on the plight of American veterans returning home from Vietnam.
 He would have been among their number, save for the fact that he failed his Army physical.
 At 19, Springsteen, who was already working as a musician, was called up but given a status of 4-F (unfit for duty) owing to a concussion from a motorcycle accident.
 In 1984, he told Rolling Stone that he had also tried to give “crazy” answers on the induction forms to further ensure he wouldn’t be drafted.

-Following his career-defining work in Citizen Kane, director/actor Welles became a regular presence in the Hollywood trade papers—and in Hearst publications, which had allegedly been incensed by Kane’s loose portrayal of newspaper magnate William Randolph Hearst.
+Following his career-defining work in Citizen Kane, Orson Welles became a regular presence in the Hollywood trade papers—and in Hearst publications, which had allegedly been incensed by Kane’s loose portrayal of newspaper magnate William Randolph Hearst.
 Increasingly, Hearst’s pages questioned why the 28-year-old wasn’t following other performers into service during World War II.
 Exasperated, Welles showed up for a physical in Los Angeles that he subsequently failed for undisclosed reasons.
 (It was later rumored skeletal inflammation and asthma were among the complications.)
 Exiting the exam room, Welles was so agitated by the presence of reporters that he threatened to throw one out of a window.

 At 6-foot 2-inches, the celebrated chef found her height to be an obstacle when she attempted to enlist in both the WAVES (Women Accepted for Volunteer Emergency Service) and Women’s Army Corps during World War II; both rejected her owing to her height.
 Child eventually found a home with the Office of Strategic Services, the forerunner of the CIA, and even helped develop shark repellent to keep underwater bombs from going off prematurely.